 Clickety-clack, clickety-clack go the horse drawn carts.
 Time just melts.
 Turn a corner at the canal, take a sip from the brewers tap and hear bells chime throughout the land.
-In just a few hours by Coach, Train or Plane you’ll be strolling in the magic of this medieval masterpiece.
-With a city center of the size easily covered in a weekend, Bruges really is the perfect city break from London.
+In just a few hours by Coach from London we were strolling in the magic of this medieval masterpiece.
+With a city center of the size easily covered in a weekend, Bruges really is the perfect European city break.

 Start your tour of Bruges with a visit to the main Markt (market square) where you can climb the 366 steps up the Belfry for a 360 degree view across the city.
 If you can, aim for a clear day and early in the morning before the crowds.